-Clinton Explains Why She Didn’t Fire Adviser Accused of Sexual-Harassment
+Clinton Explains Why She Didn’t Fire Adviser Accused of Sexual Harassment

-Moments before President Trump began his State of the Union address, Hillary Clinton posted a 1,566 word statement on Facebook explaining why she didn’t fire Burns Strider, a senior adviser on her 2008 campaign who was accused of repeated sexual-harassment by a young staffer.
+Moments before President Trump began his State of the Union address, Hillary Clinton posted a 1,566-word statement on Facebook explaining why she didn’t fire Burns Strider, a senior adviser on her 2008 campaign who was accused of repeated sexual harassment by a young staffer.

 Last week, a New York Times report revealed that Clinton argued to let Strider keep his job despite his behavior.
-In her post she wrote, “If I had it to do again, I wouldn’t.”
+In her post, she wrote, “If I had it to do again, I wouldn’t.”
 She explained:

 I did this because I didn’t think firing him was the best solution to the problem.
 He needed to be punished, change his behavior, and understand why his actions were wrong.
 The young woman needed to be able to thrive and feel safe.
 I thought both could happen without him losing his job.
 I believed the punishment was severe and the message to him unambiguous.